7effrey89/AzureDataFactory_Ingest_SapSuccessFactor/readme.md

 > Note : we used the SAP SuccessFactors built-in Identity Provided `/oauth/idp`.

-The HTTP Request is built as follows :
+The HTTP Request looks as follows :
 ```
 ### Get SAML Assertion
 # @name getSAMLAssertion